 The construction schedule will be analyzed based on the accelerated time that will be created from using the prefabricated slab panels rather than cast in place concrete floor slabs.
 Microsoft project will be used to create a new schedule.
-The site utilization plan will be created by closely examining the existing conditions while under construction to ensure good circulation around the site.
 The prefabricated panels will help to decrease congestion on the site.
 Potential cost savings will be accessed from accelerated construction time.